openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Issuer Metadata {#server_metadata_vc_sd-jwt}

-The following additional Credential Issuer metadata are defined for this Credential format to be added to the `credentials_supported` parameter in addition to those defined in (#credential-issuer-parameters).
+The following additional Credential Issuer metadata parameters are defined for this Credential format to be added to the `credentials_supported` parameter in addition to those defined in (#credential-issuer-parameters).

 * `credential_definition`: REQUIRED.
 JSON object containing the detailed description of the Credential type.
 It consists of the following sub elements:
     * `vct`: REQUIRED.
 JSON string designating the type of a Credential as defined in [@!I-D.ietf-oauth-sd-jwt-vc].